-- (b) Monitor and audit activities of the Cognizant Secretarial Officer/Deputy Administrator, NNSA and the Operations Office Manager/Field Manager for NNSA Operations to assure the requirements of this Order are consistently applied. - c.
-Operations Office Manager/Field Manager for NNSA Operations or designee shall: - (1) Identify and submit resource requests to the Cognizant Secretarial Officer to provide for adequate implementation of personnel qualification programs; - (2) Perform periodic systematic evaluations of training and qualification programs using DOE-STD-1070-94 and provide day-to-day oversight of nuclear facility personnel training and qualification activities; - (3) Review and approve each Training Implementation Matrix for nuclear facilities; - (4) Assure that Operations Office staffing includes an adequate number of persons having expertise in the area of personnel training; - (5) Assure that DOE contractors to whom this Order is applicable, implement the requirements of this Order; - (6) Review the certification and recertification of shift supervisors, senior reactor operators, reactor operators, and fissionable material handlers at Category A reactors and high-hazard non-reactor nuclear facilities.
+- c.
+Associate Deputy Secretary for Field Management (FM-1) is responsible for coordinating with Secretarial Officers, Operations Offices, and other Field Organizations to assure that personnel qualification programs at DOE facilities are managed according to the requirements of this Order and that program decisions include training and qualification considerations, as appropriate. - d.
+Operations Office Manager or designee shall: - (1) Identify and submit resource requests to the cognizant Secretarial Officer to provide for adequate implementation of personnel qualification programs; - (2) Perform periodic systematic evaluations of training and qualification programs using DOE-STD-1070-94 and provide day-to-day oversight of nuclear facility personnel training and qualification activities; - (3) Review and approve each Training Implementation Matrix for nuclear facilities; - (4) Assure that Operations Office staffing includes an adequate number of persons having expertise in the area of personnel training; - (5) Assure that DOE contractors to whom this Order is applicable, implement the requirements of this Order; - (6) Review the certification and recertification of shift supervisors, senior reactor operators, reactor operators, and fissionable material handlers at Category A reactors and high-hazard non-reactor nuclear facilities.
 Review may vary from observations to ensure that examinations adequately sample a candidate's knowledge and are properly conducted, to and including actively participating as a co-evaluator in an examination to determine a candidate's suitability for certification.
-Review shall include: - (a) Periodic attendance at certification oral examinations; - (b) Periodic and random review of individual training records; - (c) Periodic monitoring and evaluation of annual oral examinations/walkthroughs; - (d) Periodic spot checks of oral examinations; initial and continuing training classes, performance of practical factors, operational evaluations, and other training program materials; and - (e) Periodic review of certification records.
+Review shall include: - (a) Periodic attendance at certification oral examinations; - (b) Periodic and random review of individual training records; - (c) Periodic monitoring and evaluation of annual oral examinations/walkthroughs; - (d) Periodic spot checks of oral examinations, initial and continuing training classes, performance of practical factors, operational evaluations, and other training program materials; and

-- (7) Approve contractor procedures which are established to grant exceptions to specific training or qualification requirements for an individual; - (8) Approve, on a case by case basis, contractor requests for certification extensions; and - (9) Approve contractor assessments of the need for a simulator at Category A test and research reactors.
+- (e) Periodic review of certification records. - (7) Approve contractor procedures which are established to grant exceptions to specific training or qualification requirements for an individual; - (8) Approve, on a case by case basis, contractor requests for certification extensions; and - (9) Approve contractor assessments of the need for a simulator at Category A test and research reactors.